Wrongful Death Suit Filed After Worker’s Electrocution

 The Limbo Stage: 21 Days to Accept or Deny

-Once you have given notice of your injury to your employer, their carrier has 21 days under the Workers’ Compensation Act to either accept or deny your for benefits.
+Once you have given notice of your injury to your employer, their insurance carrier has 21 days under the Workers’ Compensation Act to either accept or deny your claim for benefits.
 During this period of time, you are basically in limbo.

 To accept the claim, the insurance carrier needs to file either one of two notices with the Bureau in Harrisburg.
 The first notice is a notice of temporary compensation payable.
 As the name implies, this notice temporarily accepts the claim for a period of 90 days to give the insurance carrier additional time to investigate your claim before making its final determination.